loggr/loggr-dotnet/README.markdown

 ## Installation

 * Drop the binary in the /bin folder of your app
-* Add a section to your web.config or app.config
+* Add lines to your web.config or app.config

-Sample lines for you *.config file
+Sample lines for your *.config file

 	<configuration>
 	  <configSections>
 		<sectionGroup name="loggr">